-Management has evaluated subsequent events through March 15, 2019, the date the financial statements were available to be issued and there are no additional subsequent events that would require adjustment to or disclosure in the statements.
+Management has evaluated subsequent events through February 14, 2020, the date the financial statements were available to be issued and has concluded there are no additional events that would require adjustment to our disclosure in the statements.

 11. Income Taxes